 03 of 05

-Who knew the popular producer of lightweight trailers also made one of the most decadent coach lines on the market, but that’s the case in Featherlite’s Vantare series, and the Platinum Plus is the most luxurious of them all.
+Who knew the popular producer of lightweight trailers also made one of the most decadent coach lines on the market?
+That’s the case with the Featherlite’s Vantare series, and the Platinum Plus is the most luxurious of them all.
 The only word to describe the interior of the Platinum Plus is decadent, as it is outfitted with Inca marble, Italian leather, hand-made glass, sapele, suede and more.

 04 of 05